e1ha/Pomodoro-Webapp/onboard.md

    - If you have a red X instead of a green checkmark, click on your latest commit in "Actions".
 Review the steps of the build pipeline to find your error.
 Update your code as necessary and push again until you have a green checkmark.
 13. Create a pull request.
    - Change the request to merge your branch into master.
-   - Follow the format to write a thorough descriptions of the changes you made.
+   - Follow the format to write a thorough description of the changes you made.
-   - Link the issue you created in step 3 to your Pull Request.
+   - Close the issue you created in step 3 in your Pull Request using ```Closes #X``` where X is the issue number.
 14. You are all set!
 Please wait for approving reviews on your Pull Request.
 Thank you for your contribution!